-Here I briefly explain how to go about legalising unregistered property extensions, and the consequences of not doing so.
+Here I briefly explain how to go about legalising unregistered property extensions in Spain, and the consequences of not doing so.

 By Raymundo Larraín Nesbitt